Spone/missive/README.md

 ## Requirements

-- Ruby 2.7 or higher
+- Rails 8.0 or higher
 - A Postmark account with API credentials

 ## Installation